ipfs-shipyard/ipfs-css/README.md

 ## Usage

-Once you've installed ipfs-css from npm, the css file and the web-fonts are available from your `node_modules/ipfs-css` directory.
+Once you've installed ipfs-css from npm, the CSS file and the web-fonts are available from your `node_modules/ipfs-css` directory.

-If you are set up with a build process that let's you import css files directly from `node_modules`, then you can just add the following to your css file.
+If you are set up with a build process that lets you import css files directly from `node_modules`, then you can just add the following to your CSS file.

 ```css
 @import 'tachyons'; /* Optional, jolly good tho */
 @import 'ipfs-css';
 ```

-The file includes font-face definitions and single purpose css class names that you can compose freely, to create your lovely UI.
+The file includes font-face definitions and single purpose CSS class names that you can compose freely, to create your lovely UI.

 ```html
 <header class='pa2 bg-navy'>